Tyler Stephenson Player Props: Reds vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 15th in the league.

-- The Mets have a 4.82 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA across all MLB pitching staffs (4.71).

 © 2023 Data Skrive.
 All rights reserved.